Charlie Parker: 1945–1953: Solo career

+1954–1955: Illness and death

-Since 1950, Parker had been living in New York City with his common-law wife, Chan Berg, the mother of his son, Baird (who died 2014) and his daughter Pree (who died at age 3).
-He considered Chan his wife, although he never married her, nor did he divorce his previous wife, Doris, whom he had married in 1948.
-His marital status complicated the settling of Parker's estate and would ultimately serve to frustrate his wish to be quietly interred in New York City.
+Since 1950, Parker had been living in New York City with his common-law wife, Chan Berg, the mother of his son, Baird (1952–2014), and his daughter, Pree (who died at age 3).
+He considered Chan his wife, although he never married her; nor did he divorce his previous wife, Doris, whom he had married in 1948.

+The death of Parker's daughter Pree from pneumonia in 1954 devastated him and, after being fired from Birdland in September of that year, he attempted to commit suicide.
+He was hospitalized and made a partial recovery by early 1955 before his health declined again in March.
+Parker's last gig on March 4 at Birdland ended when Powell refused to play in his group and the performance spiraled into an argument among the musicians.
+Parker became drunk and a few days later visited the suite of Baroness Pannonica at the Stanhope Hotel in New York City in ill health.
+He refused to go to the hospital and died on March 12, 1955, while watching the Dorsey Brothers' Stage Show on television.
+The official causes of death were lobar pneumonia and a bleeding ulcer, but Parker also had advanced cirrhosis and had suffered a heart attack and a seizure.
+The coroner who performed his autopsy mistakenly estimated Parker's 34-year-old body to be between 50 and 60 years of age.

+The details surrounding Parker's death were controversial.
+Doris Parker claimed that she, Parker's mother, and Art Blakey were aware of Parker's death before March 14, when Pannonica claimed she first revealed the news on a phone call to Chan.
+Pannonica, however, visited a nightclub on March 13, the day after Parker died at her apartment but before she informed Chan of Parker's death.
+Further, newspapers incorrectly reported Parker's age as 53 when he died, and Parker's tombstone incorrectly claimed that he died on March 23.

-Dizzy Gillespie paid for the funeral arrangements and organized a lying-in-state, a Harlem procession officiated by Congressman and Reverend Adam Clayton Powell, Jr., as well as a memorial concert.
+Parker's marital status complicated the settling of Parker's estate and ultimately frustrated his wish to be interred in New York City.
+Dizzy Gillespie paid for the funeral arrangements, which included a Harlem procession officiated by Congressman and Reverend Adam Clayton Powell Jr. at the Abyssinian Baptist Church and a memorial concert.
 Parker's body was flown back to Missouri, in accordance with his mother's wishes.
-Berg criticized Doris and Parker's family for giving him a Christian funeral, even though they knew he was a confirmed atheist.
+Chan criticized Doris and Parker's family for giving him a Christian funeral even though they knew he was an atheist.
 Parker was buried at Lincoln Cemetery in Missouri, in a hamlet known as Blue Summit, located close to I-435 and East Truman Road.

-Parker's estate is managed by Jampol Artist Management.

 Some amount of controversy continued after Parker's burial in the Kansas City area.
 His tomb was engraved with the image of a tenor saxophone, though Parker is primarily associated with the alto saxophone.
 Later, some people wanted to move Parker's remains to reinforce redevelopment of the historic 18th and Vine area.